aforward9600/pokemonpalette/README.md

 - Primarily builds the lists for encounters, trades, and prizes that were in the never-localized japanese release.
 - Pokedex uses metric units.
 - Apply the ips patch to a USA Blue rom.

+***Updating Your Save File***
+New patches might crash or have issues upon loading a save from a previous patch or an unpatched game.
+To prevent this from happening, prepare your save file in the following way:
+--> Deactivate all special options (such as 60fps mode and NPC toggles).
+--> Save in the outdoor Pallet Town map.
-Important Note: If you are using a save file from a previous version, you might be blocked by invisible walls upon loading the game.
+You might be blocked by invisible walls upon loading the game.
 To fix this, you must use the Softlock Warp detailed below to teleport back to Pallet Town.

-Notice: New patches might crash upon loading a save from a previous patch.
-		To prevent this from happening, save outside in Pallet Town.

 #Compatibility Notes